axibase/axibase-collector-docs/monitoring.md

 ## Monitoring Multiple Collectors

-To view the health and performance of multiple collector instances, execute the following steps.
+Perform the steps below to view the status and performance of multiple collector instances.

 ### Create Entity Group